 Use Ahrefs content explorer or Google search to find unlinked brand mentions.
-For example, a search with your keyword filtering out your domain results should give you a list of external domains mentioning your keyword.
+For example, a search with your keyword filtering out your domain results should give you a list of external domains mentioning your brand name.

-Find which of these mentions your keyword but doesn’t include a link to your site.
+Find which of these domains mentions your brand keyword but doesn’t include a link to your site.
 Now reach out to these sites and request to link back to your website.

 Easy technical fixes

 A clean, error-free site and a solid technical foundation will make it easier for Google to crawl and understand your website.
 Tools like Screaming Frog and Sitebulb can help you find and fix technical errors.
 Fixing broken links, avoiding thin content pages, having a good site architecture, and having good schema markup are some of the basic technical fixes you can do.